JuliaBaucher/lab1/README.md

 # Julia Portfolio
 My portfolio website built with React.
+The version connected to KIRO